 It was so quick to open a current account with Monese and I find it very easy to use, particularly when it comes to transferring money.

 As a Europe-wide organisation ourselves, we want to extend this program to the rest of Europe to ensure we are having as much reach as possible.
-The challenges in the rest of Europe are very different to the UK, as access to banking varies in difficulty and scope.
+The challenges in the rest of Europe are very different to the UK, as access to financial services varies in difficulty and scope.
 Refugees in Germany, for example, are easily able to access a current account but not a debit card.
 We hope that as we extend our own product capabilities, we will be able to offer help with more complex issues.

 In the meantime, this scheme will continue indefinitely in the UK.
 If you are a refugee or an organisation that works with refugees, please get in touch to learn how to access a free Monese current account.